-- a.
-Assist the IGCS to locate and retrieve the information requested. - b.
-Advise the Department for Information Governance, Caldicott & SIRO Support if they believe there are any reasons why the information should be withheld.
+- Assist the IGCS to locate and retrieve the information requested. - Advise the IGCS if they believe there are any reasons why the information should be withheld.

 5.5.
 Response by Department for Information Governance, Caldicott & SIRO Support.

 The IGCS will respond to all requests and release information having first: